Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 “This heat production would have to be very large, and that would even harm our body.
 This idea that tea and supplements are thermogenic and slimming is a wrong idea, and that’s not what happens”, he says.
 Fernanda

-Endocrinologist Fabio Trujilho, from Abeso, reinforces: “when you talk about thermogenesis, you are talking about caloric expenditure.
-You are thinking of a medicine that will, by itself, spend energy.
-There is no safe medicine that is thermogenic”, he explains.
+Endocrinologist Fabio Trujilho, from Abeso, reinforces: “when it comes to thermogenesis, it is [se] Talking about calorie expenditure.
+You are thinking of a medicine that will, by itself, waste energy.
+There is no such thing as a safe drug that is thermogenic,” he explains.

 The doctor recalls that there are safe drugs to treat excess weight – which promote satiety, fat absorption or decrease appetite –, but their use needs to be done under medical supervision.